 1865-1877

-A brief period of reconciliation followed slavery, where attempts were made to rebuild the South along just lines or integrate the ex-slave into society.
-Congress established The Freedmen's Bureau to help build schools and other institutions for African Americans and to assist with job training and land ownership.
-Efforts were also made to protect the economic and political rights of the Freedmen with the help of a contingent of Union Soldiers left behind after the war.
-Congress later passed, and the States ratified the 13th Amendment to the Constitution that barred slavery, the 14th Amendment that extended citizenship rights to former slaves, and the 15th Amendment, which granted the right to vote to black men.
-African Americans gained considerable ground in education, economics, and politics during this time, especially in South Carolina, where black politicians reportedly outnumbered whites in the Statehouse.
-Sadly, equality in the ex-Confederacy ended as abruptly as it started when the Northern Army sworn to protect blacks was pulled out due to the Compromise of 1876 when the Republican candidate for president pledged to end Federal involvement in the region in exchange for disputed electoral votes.
+A brief period of reconciliation followed slavery, where attempts were made to rebuild the South in the interest of former slaves.
+Congress established the Freedmen's Bureau to help build schools and other institutions for African Americans, as well as to assist with job training and land ownership.
+Efforts were also made to protect the Freedmen's economic and political rights by using a contingent of Union Soldiers after the war.
+Congress later passed, and the States ratified the 13th Amendment to the Constitution, which barred slavery; the 14th Amendment, which extended citizenship rights to former slaves; and the 15th Amendment, which granted the right to vote to black men.
+During this time, African Americans excelled in education, economics, and politics, particularly in South Caraolna, where black politicians reportedly outnumbered white elected officials in the Statehouse shortly after receiving their freedom.
+Sadly, equality in the ex-Confederacy ended as abruptly as it started when the Northern Army sworn to protect blacks was pulled out due to the Compromise of 1876, when the Republican candidate for president pledged to end Federal involvement in the region in exchange for disputed electoral votes.

 Jim Crow: